-Discouraging as these examples of headstrong administrative decisions are, nevertheless a growing number of people and becoming increasingly vocal in the defense of wildlife and the natural scene against predatory destruction and exploitation.
+Discouraging as these examples of headstrong administrative decisions are, nevertheless a growing number of people are becoming increasingly vocal in the defense of wildlife and the natural scene against stupid destruction and exploitation.
 Whether their numbers are multiplying faster than the rate of population growth is uncertain.
 If they are not, then their cause may be lost by submersion in the population explosion.

-So the battle for conservation becomes at the same time a battle for population control.
-Two kinds of points ofview prevail among the proponants of conservation which are about as far apart as thepoints of view of either group, from that the raider of forest resources during the nineteenth century.
-The dominant group of conservationists believe that the only valid justification for preserving ov protecting any feature of nature restres in the economic advantage to be derived therefrom.
+So the battle for conservation becomes at the same time a technology and battle for population control.
+Two kinds of points of view prevail among the proponants of conservation which are about as far apart as the points of view of either group is from that of the raider of forest resources during the nineteenth century.
+The dominant group of conservationists believe that the only valid justification for preserving or protecting any feature of nature rests in the economic advantage to be derived there from.
 This attitude is deeply imbedded in our Judeo-Christian inheritance and stems directly from the Bible in the Noacian imperative.
-God said unto Noah: "And the fear of you and the dread of you shall be upon every beast of the earth, and upon every fowl of the air, upon all that moveth upon the earth, and upon all the fishes of the sea: unto your hands are they delivered.
+God said unto Noah: "And the fear of you and the dread of you shall be upon every beast of the earth, and upon every fowl of the air, upon all that moveth upon the earth, and upon all the fishes of the sea; unto your hands are they delivered.
 Every moving thing that liveth shall be meat for; even as the green herb have I given you all things".
-This was all very well at a time before man had over-run the whole earth; at a time when there was still room to move about: at a time when if men were dissatisfied with one place they could pack up and move to another less populated place.
-The question is. can the most successful animal that has ever come down the evolutionary path afford to take the chance of creating a world in which he reigns supreme over all the forms of life which he in his arrogance has Supertorit hp decided may continue to exist; a world in which, in his assumeday but
+This was all very well at a time before man had over-run the whole earth; at a time when there was still room to move about; at a time when if men were dissatisfied with one place they could pack up and move to another less populated place.
+The question is, can the most successful animal that has ever come down the evolutionary path afford to take the chance of creating a world in which he reigns supreme over all the forms of life which he in his arrogance has decided may continue to exist; a world in which he, in his assumed superiority but limited wisdom, grants life only to those living things that/ he regards as useful.
+Will he in the end create a world in which he himself will be unable to live because he has failed to learn that variety is an essential ingredient of a healthy biological system.
+Too late he may discover that his machines, his artificial pleasures, his synthetic foods, have ceased to nourish his spirit though they may still nourish his body.
+And so the vital essence for survival withers and he loses his fierce will to live.